Fort St. John Hospital Foundation

 - Subject to applicable legislation, the Foundation shall limit use of personal information it collects to purposes that we have disclosed in Sections 2 (Identifying Purposes) and 3b, Consent.

 - The Foundation shall maintain documents for certain periods of time dependant upon necessity.
 More specifically:

-- The Foundation will normally keep paper records for a three-year period.
+- The Foundation will keep paper records for a three-year period as standard of practice.
 Electronic records are kept indefinitely.

 - The Foundation may disclose your personal information to a government authority that has asserted its lawful authority to obtain the information or where the association has reasonable grounds to believe the information could be useful in the investigation of an unlawful activity, or to comply with a subpoena or warrant or an order made by the court, person, or body with jurisdiction to compel the production of the information or otherwise as permitted by applicable law.

 - The Foundation may at its discretion release personal information for the purposes of collecting debts which may be owed to the Foundation.

 - Certain documents may be subject to legislated retention periods either federally or provincially and these will be respected at all times by the Fort St. John Hospital Foundation.

 - The Foundation shall strive to ensure to the extent it can that the information entrusted to us is maintained in an accurate manner.
 We shall try to maintain the interests of the individual and attempt to ensure that decisions are not made for or about an individual based on personal information that is flawed.

 - The Foundation may from time-to-time update information to ensure accuracy.

 - Security safeguards have been implemented to ensure your personal information is protected from theft as well as unauthorized access, disclosure, copying, use or modification thereof.